Click here to access our press release archive

 Notes to editors:

-To date, CAADA has provided implementation support to over 250 Multi-Agency Risk Assessment Conferences (MARACs).
-A MARAC is a regular partnership meeting where information on the highest risk domestic abuse cases is shared between local agencies and a safety plan to support each victim is developed.
-Since 2007, CAADA has also trained over 1500 Independent Domestic Violence Advisors (IDVAs).
+To date, CAADA has trained and provided policy support to over 200 Multi-Agency Risk Assessment Conferences (MARACs).
+A MARAC is a regular, voluntary partnership meeting where information on the highest risk domestic abuse cases is shared between local agencies.
+Since 2007, CAADA has also trained over 1000 Independent Domestic Violence Advisors (IDVAs).

 January 2013: ACPO pilot to reduce police bureaucracy through discretionary use of risk assessment at domestic incidents